ofmanybirds/ofmanybirds.github.io/docs/tag_frequency.md

 ---
 layout: default
 ---

-{% comment %}
-Step 1: Flatten all tags into a single array
-{% endcomment %}
 {% assign all_tags = "" %}
 {% for item in site.data.links %}
   {% if item.tags %}